railroadmedia/vuesora/docs/README.md

 ---

-To publish the package:
+To publish the package, just run the bash script:

-1. `npm version patch` - If your Railenvironment Docker Container has your git information, this should make a commit with a version tag
+`./publish.sh`

+This command will do several things:
+- Build the library
+- Commit the new build
+- Create a new version tag
-2. Push the Vuesora repository and the subsequent tag that was created
+- Commit and push the version tag

-3. `npm publish`

-4. Move into application directory

-5. `npm install --save vuesora` - This will update the applications package.json with the newest version of Vuesora

-6. `npm run prod` - You are now ready to deploy
+- Commit and push the repository
+- Publish the new version

 ### Symlinking Bladesora